ExplosiveMindsSoftware/cis-185-portfolio/Midterm Project/README.md

 # Target Audience

-Comic book enthusiasts of all ages who want the latest and classic comics and a place to hang out.
+Comic book enthusiasts of all ages who want comics both old and new and from around the world, as well as a place to hang out.

 # Main Features

 Feature 1: Responsive design for mobile

+Feature 2: Info cards with six different comics

-Feature 2: Hover animation for featured comics cards
+Feature 3: Hover animation for featured comics cards

-Feature 3: Form validation for email us form
+Feature 4: Form validation for email us form

+Feature 5: Clickable link for phone number

 # Technologies Used

-I used HTML5 for semantics, CSS3 and Bootstrap for styling and hover animation, and JavaScript for form validation and send confirmation.
+I used HTML5 for semantic structure, CSS3 and Bootstrap for styling and comic card hover animation, and JavaScript for form validation and message send confirmation.

 # File Structure